purplecabbage/phonegap-plugins/iOS/ExtractZipFile/README.md

 Add SSZipArchive directory, ExtractZipFilePlugin.h and ExtractZipFilePlugin.m to the Plugins directory of your phonegap project.

-Add a plugin line to your cordova.plist ExtractZipFilePlugin - String - ExtractZipFilePlugin
+In the Cordova.plist section, you need to add the plugin with the key/pair value of:

+ExtractZipFilePlugin ExtractZipFilePlugin

 ## Using the plugin ##